Happy Thanksgiving…here’s dessert!

 About kristipetersenschoonover

-A ghost story writer who still sleeps with the lights on, Kristi Petersen Schoonover’s fiction has appeared in countless magazines and anthologies.
-She has received three Norman Mailer Writers Colony Residencies, served as a co-editor for Read Short Fiction, has judged both writing and grant competitions and co-hosts the Dark Discussions Podcast.
-Her work Skeletons in the Swimmin’ Hole is a collection of ghost stories set in Disney Parks; her novel, Bad Apple, was nominated for a Pushcart Prize.
-She’s also a member of the New England Horror Writers Association.
-More info: www.kristipetersenschoonover.comPosted on November 22, 2012, in Deep Thoughts & Fun Stuff and tagged O. Henry Thanksgiving story, short stories for Thanksgiving, Two Thanksgiving Day Gentlemen by O. Henry.
+A ghost story writer who still sleeps with the lights on, Kristi Petersen Schoonover’s fiction has appeared in many magazines and anthologies; her traditionally published books include a short story collection, THE SHADOWS BEHIND.
+She was the recipient of three Norman Mailer Writers Colony Residencies and holds an MFA in Creative Writing from Goddard College.
+She is founding editor of the dark literary journal 34 ORCHARD, and is a board member of the New England Horror Writers, a member of the Horror Writers Association, and a proud member of the Rhode Island writer's community We Are Providence.
+Follow her adventures at kristipetersenschoonover.com.Posted on November 22, 2012, in Deep Thoughts & Fun Stuff and tagged O. Henry Thanksgiving story, short stories for Thanksgiving, Two Thanksgiving Day Gentlemen by O. Henry.
 Bookmark the permalink.
 Leave a comment.

 Leave a comment